ibmwtx/Excel/README.md

-####Note : For any defects or usage concerns, please open an issue ticket and will be addressed.
+####Note : For any defects or usage concerns, please open an issue ticket and shall be addressed.